 can be used to determine uniqueness.
 For details, refer to

 - For best results, limit the number of rows to 10,000.
 To import

 more than 10,000 items, create multiple spreadsheets and import them

-- To ease data mapping, label spreadsheet rows with the same name as
+- To ease data mapping, label spreadsheet columns with the same name

 fields.
 This enables you to use auto mapping.

 - Ensure that all spreadsheet fields are in the "Print Area".
 If they

 are not in the print area, they will not be available for data mapping.